As an Amazon Associate we earn from qualifying purchases.

 Tomatoes are trickier than you’d think.
 Their flavor is very one-note and it isn’t very complex or grounded.
 It’s also a thin flavor and doesn’t stick around much.

-This creates depth challenges and could result in a light and watery soup if we’re not intentional about how we prepare and cook it.
-For our tomato soup, we want full-bodied flavor.
+This creates depth challenges and could result in a light and watery soup if I’m not intentional about how I prepare and cook it.
+For my tomato soup, I want full-bodied flavor.

 If you have been following my blog, you know what I’m going to say here: water is the enemy of flavor.

-Tomatoes are mostly water, and while we definitely need liquid for our soup we need to control the amount of water in the final product to concentrate the flavors into every spoonful.
+Tomatoes are mostly water, and while I definitely need liquid for my soup I need to control the amount of water in the final product to concentrate the flavors into every spoonful.

-We need to meet each of these challenges head-on, so our solution will be through a combination of the right ingredients and the right cooking methods to maximize their effects.
+I need to meet each of these challenges head-on, so my solution will be through a combination of the right ingredients and the right cooking methods to maximize their effects.

 Balance and Add Depth to Tomato Soup

-To add depth and balance to our tomato soup, we’re going to use two things: carrot and red bell peppers.
+To add depth and balance to my tomato soup, I’m going to use two things: carrot and red bell peppers.
 Specifically, roasted carrots and bell peppers.

 Why carrots and bell peppers, you might ask?
 The long story is that the flavors of these vegetables are culturally, significantly and culinarily linked.
-I could go on about this, but we’d be here awhile.
-So, the short story is that we are very accustomed to these flavors going together.
+I could go on about this, but I’d be here awhile.
+So, the short story is that I am very accustomed to these flavors going together.

-With these vegetables, we want to roast them for 3 reasons:
+With these vegetables, I want to roast them for 3 reasons:

 - Roasting vegetables makes them sweeter which addresses the acidity in the tomatoes.

-- Roasting vegetables, especially if we can get a little browning or even a char on the peppers, will greatly increase the depth of flavor.
+- Roasting vegetables, especially if I can get a little browning or even a char on the peppers, will greatly increase the depth of flavor.

 - Roasting removes water and concentrates flavor.